Randoffin/cyclistic-capstone-project/README.md

 Casual riders tend to take longer rides on weekends.

+(visualizations/Average Ride Length by Member Type and Day of Week.png)

 2. Number of Rides by Day of Week

 Members ride most during weekdays.

 Casual riders ride more on weekends.

+(visualizations/Number of Rides by Day of Week.png)

 3. Monthly Trends (Jan–Mar due to available data)